 DNs will be used by the ECAs in the issuer and in subject fields of the certificates.
 X.500 Directories use the DN for lookups.
 All PKIs shall have the ability to generate and process DNs.
 Some communities or installations may choose to use other names, for example certificates used to implement a hardware protocol, where device addresses are most useful and certificate lookup is not performed.
 In this case, an alternate name form may be included in the subjectAltName extension.
-Any name form defining GeneralName in [ISO9594-8] may be used, in accordance with the required profile (see Section 7.1.2).
+Any name form defining GeneralName in Information Technology - Open Systems Interconnection - The Directory: Authentication Framework (Part 8: Public-key and attribute certificate frameworks) [ISO9594-8] may be used, in accordance with the required profile (see Section 7.1.2).